 - Nor do you have to live in Sutton Coldfield.

 Visitors are very welcome at any of our events.
-A small visitor's fee (currently £1) is charged for indoor meetings.
+A small visitor's fee is charged for indoor meetings.

 A detailed programme is sent out to members twice a year.
 It includes:

 Meetings consist of a talk on some aspect of natural history by a knowledgeable speaker, either an invited expert or a member.
-Most talks use slides as illustrations, and sometimes include specimens or recordings.
-All talks are very much aimed at the amateur naturalist, since even those members of the Society who know quite a bit about one subject may know very little about another.
+Most talks are illustrated, and sometimes include specimens or recordings.
+All talks are very much aimed at the amateur naturalist, since even those members of the Society who know quite a lot about one subject may know very little about another.

-- Outdoor Meetings, which are held in most months in spring and autumn.
+- Outdoor Meetings are held in most months in spring and autumn.

 Meetings usually start at 2 pm for an afternoon ramble or at 11 am for a morning or all-day visit.
-They generally alternate between the Saturday and the Sunday following the indoor meeting (or the first weekend of the month when there is no indoor meeting).
+They generally alternate between the Saturday and the Sunday following the indoor meeting.
 Distances covered vary, but would rarely exceed 3 miles.
 Outdoor meetings are often planned to end with afternoon tea.
-There may be some extra evening meetings in the summer.
 All outdoor meetings are within reasonable car distance of Sutton Coldfield; lifts can be arranged for those without their own transport.

 - Other Events